Meowsssscat/PROJEXIA/RAILWAY_DEPLOYMENT.md

 ---

-## 📧 Email Will Work!
+## 📧 Email Configuration

-Since Railway allows SMTP, your Gmail configuration will work perfectly:
-- No need for SendGrid
-- No need for API keys
-- Just use your existing Gmail App Password
+**UPDATE**: Railway also blocks SMTP ports (like Render), so we use **SendGrid API** instead:
+- ✅ Uses HTTPS (not blocked)
+- ✅ Free tier: 100 emails/day
+- ✅ More reliable than SMTP
+- ✅ Already configured in the code

 ---